AceDataCloud/OpenAIAPI/docs/openai_responses_api_integration_guide.md

 It can be seen that the content of the response is based on the image, so through the above two methods, the text and image processing capabilities of the gpt-4.1 model can be easily utilized.

 In addition to gpt-4.1, there is a lower-cost model called gpt-4o-mini. gpt-4o-mini is the latest generation of large language models developed by OpenAI, which not only responds quickly but is also cheaper and supports multimodal capabilities.
-The use of vision features can refer to the content of the gpt-4.1 model mentioned above.
+The use of vision features can refer to the content of using the gpt-4.1 model mentioned above.

 ## Creation of File Processing Model